Ratan Thiyam has coronavirus, in hospital | Law-Order

 Thiyam, a Sangeet Natak Akademi awardee, is a leading figure of the theatre of roots movement which started in the 1970s.
 He is known for writing and staging plays that use ancient Indian theatre traditions and forms in a contemporary context.

-A former painter and proficient in direction, design, script and music, Thiyam is considered one of the contemporary theatre gurus of the country who toured many countries of the world with his theatre group winning international acclaim.
+A former painter and proficient in direction, design, script and music, Thiyam is considered one of the contemporary theatre gurus of India who toured many countries of the world with his theatre group winning international acclaim.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)